Sail training with Trinity is a fun and adventurous experience and one that brings a host of new challenges, life skills and discovery.

 Trinity works in partnership with your organisation and its staff, whether you represent a school, specialist youth service or charity.
 We have many clients who bring groups year after year.
 We also help groups develop their own ideas for expeditions or to take part in events such as the international Tall Ships Races.

 We really recommend in the first instance you give us call to have talk about what you want to achieve for your young people.
 We can discuss all of the options available and how we can design a programme to meet your needs.
-We are also delighted to welcome group leaders to come and look around the boats and meet our team and sea crew.
+We are also delighted to welcome group leaders to come and look around the boats and meet our team and sea staff.

 “The group of young people we brought to Trinity were on the very brink of social exclusion.
 The experience has helped in raising their self-esteem and confidence enormously.
 There has been a huge improvement in self-awareness, evident not only through their new-found ability for reflection but from parents who tell us they have seen marked and positive changes in behaviour since the trip.
 In addition, they also experienced for the first time an environment where teamwork and a strong work ethic produced tangible rewards.
 They have reflected on this, and there is evidence of changing attitudes towards work.
 It has left them ‘buzzing’ and it is quite clear that their aspirations and expectations have been raised as a result.
 The group had a huge range of needs that required careful management and lots of patience.
 The crew dealt with this in their stride and pitched their delivery perfectly.
 They were a huge factor in the positive outcome.”